Saint Vincent and the Grenadines

 - International Airlines serving this country (excluding codeshares)

 Saint Vincent and the Grenadines (SVG) is an island country in the Lesser Antilles, which lies at the southern end of the eastern border of the Caribbean Sea.
 There are no flights to SVG from outside the Caribbean, as the runway is too small to land jet aircraft.
 International passengers must fly into a neighbouring island and then transfer to a prop plane for the final leg of their journey.
 Bequia, Mustique, Canouan and Union Island all have small airports, and Palm Island has a small private airfield.
-The main entry point for most travellers is ET Joshua Airport (SVD) in Kingstown, St Vincent.
+The main entry point for most travellers is Argyle International Airport (SVD) in Saint George, St Vincent Island.
 The majority of international flights connect through here.
-The following airlines fly to and from SVG from within the Caribbean and also offer inter-island flights in the Grenadines - American Eagle, LIAT, Mustique Airways and SVG Air.
+The following airlines fly to and from SVG from within the Caribbean and also offer inter-island flights in the Grenadines - Amerijet, LIAT, Mustique Airways and SVG Air.

 Airports in Saint Vincent and the Grenadines